 Cartesian doubt foreshadowed the momentous transition that was to occur with the rise of modern science.
 Thirty-two years before Descartes published the Meditations, Galileo Galilei had built a telescope that could magnify objects twenty times.
 He used it to observe the heavens and concluded, polemically, that the Ptolemaic geocentric model of the universe was incorrect.
 He found through his observations that, contrary to our sense experience and the accepted common sense of the Catholic Church, the Earth is in orbit around the Sun.
 Galileo “put within the grasp of an earth-bound creature and its body-bound senses what had seemed forever beyond his reach, at best open to the uncertainties of speculation and the imagination.”
 This was the beginning of a revolution and reveals the “hallmark of modern science”: Earth alienation.
 Galileo had finally made it possible to establish an Archimedean point from which to observe and “unhinge” our world.
 It was decisive for Hannah Arendt that this revolution was reined in by the toolmaker rather than the philosopher.
 Here began modernity’s retreat into the mind; the beginning of a rising conviction that “objective truth is not given to man but that he can only know what he makes himself.”
 We began to understand that to know anything with certainty we had to produce the knowledge ourselves and examine it in the solitude of the mind.

 The challenge to the credibility of our senses was further compounded, notably, by momentous achievements such as Newton’s unification of astronomy and physics and Einstein’s theory of General Relativity.
 Key to these monumental achievements was the use of mathematics.
 Arendt notes that while the idea that the universe had a mathematical structure had been around since Plato (and before him, Pythagoras), what was decisive and “un-Platonic” about the work of Newton and Einstein was the reduction of matter, its motion, and the substance of reality itself into mathematical symbols.
 In a simple equation, Newton quantified the force with which all massive bodies in the universe attract each other, and developed his own system of mathematics – calculus - to study the movement of stellar bodies.
 Einstein’s theory of General Relativity provides a mathematical description of the universe where space and time were unified into one fabric: spacetime, from which gravity emerges as a property of its geometric configurations.
 We learned from relativity that any point or frame of reference that we may place our Archimedean point is just as valid for observing the universe as any other; we no longer needed an impossibly large lever to unhinge the world.
 The distance one needed to see the world, and in fact the universe, from above, could be found in the mind.
-At last, we found the Archimedean point and it was with us all along
+At last, we found the Archimedean point and it was with us all along.

 Before we were displaced from the center of the universe and reality had not been reduced to the mathematical structures of the mind, truth was to be found in contemplation.
 It is important to distinguish, as Arendt does, the difference between contemplation and thought.